Michael Erb

 Earth's climate has undergone dramatic changes over the past several million years, forced by changes in the earth's orbit and accompanied by dramatic changes in continental ice sheets and greenhouse gas changes in the atmosphere.
 To understand the relationships that determine climate changes on these timescales, I have run idealized climate model simulations to isolate the climate responses to individual factors and evaluate the results against proxy records.

 Improved understanding of these forcing-response relationships will help us better identify the role of different forcings in causing past climate change.
 Because future changes will be driven primarily by CO2 changes, it is imperative to understand the separate influences of different factors in past change.
+My modeling work has focused on global-scale temperature and precipitation patterns as well as local responses in the equatorial Pacific Ocean, the Maritime Continent, and monsoon regions. |

 Data sets and code